djsudduth/keep-it-markdown/README.md

 - Added capability to run in batch with a script and search term
 - Added help prompt 'kim.py --help'
 - Added download of drawings

+## 0.3.1 Changes
+- Added foreign language support
+- Added flag to preserve Keep labels that have spaces and special characters